 - You cannot start the work before the loan closes.
 In cases where the owner began to renovate his home and runs out of money, the owner can still get a 203k loan.
 The key is he must stop all work until the loan closes.

 Once the project starts, the consultant will complete draw inspections that authorized payment to the contractor and get an invoice for the work completed.
 Each item on the draw allowed based on the percentage of completion, 50% project, 50% payment approved.

 The consultant will bring the paperwork for the owner, contractor, and consultant to sign agreeing that the draw is correct and approved for payment.

 I Was assigned a 203k inspection not far from the Disney Studio in California.
 When I met the owner and inspected the home, I asked him if he had a contractor.
 The owner handed me a copy of his bid.
 The owner had a set of plans for an extensive upgrade and room addition.

 I glanced at the $350,000.00 bid which seemed a little high.

-When I got back to my office to prepare the work write up I could justify a price of about two hundred thousand dollars.
+When I got back to my office to prepare the work write up, I could justify a price of about two hundred thousand dollars.
 I knew the contractor cousin was trying to take advantage of his client.
 I called the lender and told him my findings.
-The lender called the client and told him that he could not use his cousin to do the job.
+The lender called the client and said to him that he could not use his cousin to do the job.

-The cost of the electrical upgrade at the time would have been about $6,000 dollars.
+The cost of the electrical upgrade at the time would have been about 6,000 dollars.
 The buyer complained to the lender.
-The lender told them “If you want the house you will have to rewire it.
-A good lender and a good consultant helping good people.
+The lender told them “If you want the house you will have to rewire it: a 203k lender and a good consultant helping good people.

 I still get chills up my back when I think of how easy a child could have killed themselves just by opening the door and curiously touching things.

 Sadly, the property no longer qualified for a 203k loan.
-He either had to use his cash or negotiate a construction loan with much harsher terms.
+The owner either had to use his cash or negotiate a construction loan with much harsher terms.